Ford Explorer: Capability

 The Explorer was available with an automatic intelligent all-wheel drive system inspired by Land Rover, featuring a variable center multi-disc differential with computer controlled lock.
 Conventional front and rear differentials are used with 3.39:1 gearing.
 The center multi-disc differential controls the front-to-rear torque split, biasing as much as 100 percent of torque to either the front or rear wheels.
 Depending on the Terrain Management mode selected, the center multi-disc differential's intelligent lock will allow for a 50:50 torque split in off-road conditions.
-The power take off (PTO) unit includes a heavy-duty dedicated cooling system to allow the four-wheel drive system to supply continuous non-stop torque delivery to all four wheels indefinitely, without overheating.
+The Power Transfer Unit (PTU) includes a heavy-duty dedicated cooling system to allow the four-wheel drive system to supply continuous non-stop torque delivery to all four wheels indefinitely, without overheating.
 A "4WD" badge is advertised on the rear liftgate on the all-wheel drive models.
-Explorer's overall off-road crawl ratio is 15.19:1 with high range – no low range – gearing only.
+Explorer's overall off-road crawl ratio is 15.19:1 with high range – no low range – gearing.

 Off-road electronics include Hill Descent Control (HDC), Hill Ascent Assist (HAA), four-wheel electronic traction control and Terrain Management.

 Four-wheel electronic traction control (ABS braking) is employed to simulate front and rear differential locks via aggressively "brake locking" the front or rear differentials, transferring up to 100 percent of torque from side-to-side.
-In the right conditions, the Explorer can keep moving even if only one wheel has traction, regardless of which wheel it is.
+In the right conditions, the Explorer can keep moving even if only one wheel has traction.

 Terrain Management includes four selectable modes.
 Each mode is selected via a rotary control dial on the center console, aft of the transmission shifter.

 Depending on the mode selected, Terrain Management will control, adjust, and fine-tune the engine, transmission, center multi-disc differential lock, throttle response, four-wheel electronic traction control and electronic stability control (ESC) to adapt the SUV for optimal performance on the corresponding terrain.

 Off-road geometry figures for approach, departure and ramp breakover angles are 21°, 21° and 16° respectively.
 Minimum running ground clearance is 7.6 in.
 Standard running ground clearance is 8.2 in.
 Low hanging running boards are no longer offered from the factory to help increase side obstacle clearance.

 Moving to a monocoque body usually has a negative impact on towing capacity.
 The new Explorer will be available with an optional trailer tow package.
 The package includes a Class III trailer hitch, engine oil cooler, trailer electrics connector, trailer sway control (TSC), wiring harness and a rear-view camera with trailer alignment assistance to help in backing up to a trailer.
 If equipped with the trailer tow package the new 2011 Explorer will be able to tow up to 5000 lb of braked trailer.
 That is 1500 lb greater than the towing capacity stated for the Explorer America concept and 2115 lb less than the outgoing Explorer's towing capacity, although that was only available with the 4.6 L V8 engine.